LauraVEkris/openrowingmonitor/docs/rower_settings.md

 ### Checking the electrical properties of the rower

+> [!CAUTION]
-Before you physically connect anything to anything else, **check the electric properties of the rower** you are connecting to.
+> Before you physically connect anything to anything else, **check the electric properties of the rower** you are connecting to.
 Skipping this might destroy your Raspberry Pi as some rowers are known to exceed the Raspberry Pi electrical properties.

 For example, a Concept 2 RowErg provides 15V signals to the monitor, which will destroy the GPIO-ports.
 Other rowers provide signals aren't directly detectable by the raspberry Pi.
 For example, the Concept 2 Model C provides 0.2V pulses, thus staying below the detectable 1.8V treshold that the Raspberry Pi uses.
 Using a scope or a voltmeter is highly recommended.
 Please observe that the maximum input a Raspberry Pi GPIO pin can handle is 3.3V and 0.5A, and it will switch at 1.8V (see [this overview of the Raspberry Pi electrical properties](https://raspberrypi.stackexchange.com/questions/3209/what-are-the-min-max-voltage-current-values-the-gpio-pins-can-handle)).
 In our [GitHub Discussions](https://github.com/laberning/openrowingmonitor/discussions) there are some people who are brilliant with electrical connections, so don't be affraid to ask for help there.
 When you have a working solution, please report it so that we can include it in the documentation, allowing us to help others.

 ### Checking signal and measurement quality